Mark Chesnutt: Biography

 Mark Nelson Chesnutt was born on September 6, 1963, in Beaumont, Texas.
 He drew musical influence from his father, Bob Chesnutt, who was a singer and record collector.
 Chesnutt first played drums as a child after receiving a drum kit as a Christmas gift, but at his father's persuasion, he stopped playing drums and chose to focus on singing instead.
-He dropped out of school in the eleventh grade to begin playing in clubs around southeast Texas.
-When he turned 17, his father began to take him to Nashville, Tennessee, to begin recording.
-For the next ten years, he began to record on small regional labels while he was the house band for local Beaumont nightclub Cutters.
+He dropped out of school in the eleventh grade to play in clubs around southeast Texas.
+When he turned 17, his father took him to Nashville, Tennessee to begin recording.
+For the next ten years, he recorded on small regional labels while playing in the house band for local Beaumont nightclub Cutters.
 By the late 1980s, he had released eight singles, which would later be released together as an album titled Doing My Country Thing.
-Record producer Tony Brown heard one of Chesnutt's independent releases, and recommended him to Mark Wright, a songwriter, session musician, and record producer who helped Chesnutt sign with the Nashville branch of MCA Records in 1990.
+Record producer Tony Brown heard one of Chesnutt's independent releases and recommended him to Mark Wright, a songwriter, session musician, and record producer who helped Chesnutt sign with the Nashville branch of MCA Records in 1990.
 The same year, Bob Chesnutt died of a heart attack.